This tutorial was updated on 2019-04-13 for the release of Proxmox 5.4

 From the Proxmox web UI, create a new virtual machine as shown below.

-In the Options page for the VM, make sure “use tablet for pointer” is set to “Yes”.
-Change “BIOS” to “OVMF (UEFI)”.
+In the Options page for the VM, ensure that “use tablet for pointer” is set to “Yes”.

-In the Hardware page for the VM, change the the Display to Standard VGA (std).
-Add a second DVD drive at IDE0, set it to use your Mojave.iso.
-Add an “EFI Disk” too.
+In the Hardware page for the VM, add a second DVD drive at IDE0, set it to use your Mojave.iso.

 Don’t try to start the VM just yet.
 First, SSH into your Proxmox server so we can make some edits to the configuration files.

 Edit /etc/pve/qemu-server/YOUR-VM-ID-HERE.conf (with nano or vim).
-Add these two lines, being sure to subtitute the OSK you extracted earlier into the right place:
+Add this line, being sure to substitute the OSK you extracted earlier into the right place:

 We’re telling macOS that the CPU is Penryn (it doesn’t seem to like booting otherwise), but we’re enabling all the new CPU features found in Nehalem which macOS will require, plus some optional features found in later generations (AVX/AES).